 If you have a contact person, address your email to Dear Mr./Ms. LastName.
 If possible, find out the hiring manager's name.
 This information is sometimes included in the job listing.
 If it's not, use sites like LinkedIn to determine the contact person, or check the company's website for information.

 If there is a contact number, you can also call the company's front desk and see if the receptionist can provide information.
 Check your own network too: Do you know anyone who works at the company and might be able to share more information?

 If you do not have the contact person's name, simply address your email to Dear Hiring Manager.
 Another option is to not include a salutation and to simply start with the first paragraph of your message.
-Here is more information on appropriate business letter salutations.

-Body of the Message
+The Body of the Message

-When you're applying for a job via email, copy and paste your cover letter into the email message or write your cover letter in the body of an email message.
+Copy and paste your cover letter into the email message or write your cover letter in the body of an email message.
 If the job posting asks you to send your resume as an attachment, send your resume as a PDF or a Word document.
 When you're inquiring about available positions or networking, be clear about why you are writing and the purpose of your email message.

 Format Your Email Message